layilin/SP23-33852/_annotations/book2.md

 78.452 Percy.
 Bishop Thomas Percy (1729-1811).
 English cleric, writer, and translator.
 A friend and frequent correspondent of Grainger's, best known for the *Reliques of Ancient English Poetry" (1765), published by James and Richard Dodsley, who also published *The Sugar-Cane*.
 The *Reliques* contains a poem by Grainger titled "Bryan and Pereene, a West-Indian Ballad," a tragic love story whose theme mirrors that of Junio and Theana.

 78.456 Hymen.
-Hymen or Hymenaeus.
 Roman god of marriage.

 68.441n Antigua.